Keeping Our Members Safe

 We’re stepping up our cleaning to ensure that our equipment and our members remain safe during their time in the gym.
 This includes:

 There will also be sanitising gel at the entrance for you to use after entering and before leaving.
-If you don’t feel comfortable using the biometric entry please ask the team member on the desk to check you in.
 There will be additional hand sanitiser throughout the gym for additional peace of mind, and along with the extra measures we’ve put in place, we’ll need your help too.
 We’re asking all members to only bring essential items in to the gym.
 For example, a water bottle and a mat if necessary.

 We are taking careful actions to facilitate social distancing.
 Our clubs are huge and provide great space to be able workout and not affect others.
 However, we ask that all of our members are courteous to each other and adhere to the social distancing rules at all times.
 We have additional signage throughout to help and remind everyone to respect each other’s space.